Back to journal

 google/gemini-3.1-flash-lite-preview

-Checks freshness, source quality, and whether external context supports the claim.
+Checks freshness, source quality, and whether external context actually supports the claim.
+The only role that can flag a fact as unverified before arbitration.

 Tool executor